[4.5 min read]

 I have since watched a documentary, and from a modern legal standpoint, experts agreed Edith had suffered a miscarriafge of justice.
 On this basis her body was exhumed and granted a family funeral, she’s now buried in a peaceful setting where she grew up.

 My final non-fiction recommendation also records a terrible waste of life – the once-secret story of a rehearsal for the Normandy landings which went disastrously wrong.
 The Forgotten Dead is a recounting of one night in 1944 when hundreds of servicemen, some English but predominantly American, lost their lives.
 Maneuvers here, which ended in tragedy, were intended to prepare the allied forces for an invasion and rescue operation which later happened successfully in France, ending the war.

 I bought this book from the author on a trip to Slapton Sands, a beautiful, peaceful looking beach in Devon.
 Yet this was the scene of the military disaster the book describes.
 A salt-damaged tank stands as a memorial to the soldiers who lost their lives on that coastline.
 It was dragged from the sea bed up to the beach thanks to his tireless efforts.
 (Proceeds from the sale of his books go to maintenance of that tank).

 The Forgotten Dead by Ken Small Recounts the events of that night, told in the voices and from the viewpoints of surviving soldiers involved in the covert maneuvers.
 Reading it, I felt similar emotions: dread, sorrow, and a tragic inevitability which the story of Titanic evokes.

 I wonder if any of you will find my non-fiction choices of interest, I guess I’ll find out from the comments.
-This post is submitted for the meme #Book Matters so by following the link you’ll find other’s who’ve written on the same theme, also #MasturbationMonday.
+This post is submitted for the meme #Book Matters so follow the link to find other’s who’ve written on the same theme, or other writing posts on #MasturbationMonday.